Back to Blog

 • Deeper integration with Google Cloud

-• More AI model options
+• More AI model options (new Gemini versions)

 • Enhanced debugging capabilities